Admitting now

 02 — Recognising the signs

-When medical withdrawal management is required
+When clinical withdrawal monitoring is required

 01